nodestream-proj/nodestream/docs/docs/guides/creating-your-own-database-connector.md

 - **Labeled Property Graphs** The graph database that you are creating a connector for should be a [labeled property graph](https://www.oxfordsemantic.tech/faqs/what-is-a-labeled-property-graph).
 - **Cypher** Ideally, the graph database that you are creating a connector for should have a query language similar to [Cypher](https://neo4j.com/developer/cypher-query-language/).
-- **Python** You should have an intermidiate understanding of Python.
+- **Python** You should have an Intermediate understanding of Python.

 ## `DatabaseConnector`